 1.1 In August 2016 Playford Parish Council resolved to prepare a Neighbourhood Plan for the parish.
 It was agreed that work would initially be carried out by a group of volunteers and parish councillors and would concentrate on the rich environmental and historic assets of the parish.
 An application to East Suffolk Council to designate the whole of the Playford parish as the neighbourhood plan area was made in April 2017 and the District Council formally designated the area on 28 June 2017.
 Map 1 identifies the extent of the Neighbourhood Area.
+The Plan period is 2023 to 2036.

-- 1.2 Since the area was designated a number of factors have contributed to delay the actual production of this first draft Plan, including: - the amount of volunteer time available; - the production of a new Local Plan covering the former Suffolk Coastal district, the content of which would have implications on planning in Playford; and - the COVID19 pandemic. - 1.3 The pre-submission draft Neighbourhood Plan was consulted on between 18 March and 5 May 2023.
-Amendments to the Plan have been made and it has now been submitted to East Suffolk Council.
-The Plan will now progress through the following stages:

-- 1.4 The Neighbourhood Plan provides a framework of planning policies that will supplement, rather than repeat, the planning policies in the Suffolk Coastal Local Plan which was adopted by East Suffolk Council in September 2020.
+- 1.2 Since the area was designated in 2017 a number of factors contributed to a delay in preparing the first draft of the Plan, in particular production of a new Local Plan covering the former Suffolk Coastal district, the content of which would have implications on planning in Playford. - 1.3 The pre-submission draft Neighbourhood Plan was consulted on between 18 March and 5 May 2023.
+Amendments to the Plan were made in response to representations received and the plan was subsequently submitted to East Suffolk Council.
+Consultation on the submission Plan was undertaken between 10 November 2023 and 19 January 2024.
+The Plan was then subject to independent examination.
+A positive Examiner's report was received in March 2024 recommending that, subject to modifications, the Plan could proceed to Referendum. - 1.4 The Neighbourhood Plan provides a framework of planning policies that will supplement, rather than repeat, the planning policies in the Suffolk Coastal Local Plan which was adopted by East Suffolk Council in September 2020.
 These policies are distinctly identified in coloured boxes with a prefix of PFD.
 In addition to planning policies, the Neighbourhood Plan contains "community aspirations" that, although they do not form part of the development plan, identify local initiatives that address issues and concerns raised during community engagement.
 The community aspirations are identified differently from the planning policies to avoid confusion. - 1.5 As originally envisaged, the Plan focuses on Playford's natural and historic environment, but it also addresses other topic areas as highlighted in a residents' survey carried out in 2018.
 The Plan covers the themes illustrated below: